The Red-throated Parrot Finch

 Breeding tips

-Nests may be built in hollow logs, within nest boxes, in trees, shrubs, under overhanging clumps of grass, or in recesses of buildings.
-Materials used include long grass stalks, long leaves, and coconut fiber.
-Feathers are often used to line the inside of the egg chamber.
-Both sexes engage in nest construction; mating usually takes place inside of the nest.
+Introduce the hen(s) about a week before the cock(s).
+Nests may be built in hollow logs, within large nest boxes, in trees, shrubs, under overhanging clumps of grass, or in recesses of buildings.
+Provide numerous nest sites at various heights and "pre-stuff" the nests with a handful of nesting material.
+Nesting materials used include long grass stalks (coarse and fine), long leaves, and coconut fiber.
+Feathers are sometimes used to line the inside of the egg chamber.
+Both sexes engage in nest construction; mating usually, but not always, takes place inside of the nest.
 Both members of the pair will incubate the eggs and roost together in the nest at night.
-Breeding birds should be offered a wide variety of food including live food and egg food.
-The parents may not accept animal proteins until their chicks hatch, but will use these foods for rearing purposes.
-Chicks hatch with luminous gape tubercles which act to reflect light and help the parents find the hungry mouths in the dark of the nest.
-The parents cease brooding the chicks when they reach 9 days of age.
-Once they have fledged, the young do not tend to return to the nest to roost at night.

 Life Cycle

-Clutch size:4-6 eggs
+Clutch size:3-6 eggs

-Hatch date:After 13-14 days of incubation
+Hatch date:After 12-14 days of incubation

 Fledge date:At 21 days of age

-Wean date:Around 5 weeks of age
+Wean date:Around 5-6 weeks of age

 Sexual maturity:Although Parrot Finches may become sexually mature around 3-4 months of age, many breeders recommend waiting until the birds are at least 6-9 months of age before breeding them